Island County chef takes a break from the kitchen to write - HeraldNet.com

 He said the $130-per-person experience increases to $165 per person during the summer when seating is available on an outdoor patio.

-For those who balk at those prices, Nattress plans to reinstate a locals’ night on Thursday, offering a smaller four-course meal for $90.
+For those who balk at those prices, Nattrtess plans to reinstate a locals’ night on Thursday, offering a smaller four-course meal for $90.